"Pioneering Celtic Fusion"

 BRASS LASSIE, a bold new band based in the Twin Cities of St. Paul/Minneapolis, combines traditional tunes, songs and style with dazzling modern horn lines, sparking their own genre of eclectic, remarkable music.
 10-member strong, the ensemble performs extraordinary takes on Scottish, Irish and French music, traditional and new, featuring a powerful 4-piece horn section, a terrific rhythm section, fine fiddles, flutes, pipes, vocals and some fabulous step dancing.
 Smart, joyous horn arrangements by top notch jazz arranger Peter Enblom, plus some great band arrangements from David Milne.

-Our influences are the likes of La Bottine Souriante, Altan, Liz Carroll, Salsa Celtica, the many traditional musicians we have met along the way - but our sound and arrangements are undeniably and expressly Brass Lassie in concept, form, spirit and delivery.
+Our influences are the likes of La Bottine Souriante, Altan, Liz Carroll, Salsa Celtica, and the many traditional musicians we have met along the way - but our sound and arrangements are undeniably and expressly Brass Lassie in concept, form, spirit and delivery.

 Brass Lassie's founder, Laura MacKenzie, carefully envisioned this big band for several years.
 It was realized at last in 2016 with a triumphant summer debut.
 In 2018, Brass Lassie recorded their debut studio album - join the mailing list for news on shows!